| |

 plot uncertainty/confidence bands, system properties and various bug fixes.

-- Click on the Graphical Interface button on the
+• Click on the Graphical Interface button on the left to see various new types

 of plots available!